tandroid1/ResponsiveNav/README.md

 - `subNavTriggerClass` - Specify a class for the sub-nav trigger.
 Default `subnav-trigger`.
 - `autoCollapse` - If true, all sub-navs will be closed when a new one is opened.
 Default: `true`.
 - `subnavExpanded` - Determines if the sub-level navigation should be expanded when the top level trigger is clicked.
 Default: `false`.
+- `addSection` - Add an additional html element to open/close when the main trigger is clicked.
+Argument should be a string in the form of a css selector.
 - `verticalPadding` - Adds extra spacing to the bottom of the nav.
 Default: `0`.
 - `scrollTo` - Specifies if the window should scroll to the top of the expanded navigation.
 Default: `false`.
 - `scrollTarget` - Determines where the window should scroll to if the `scrollTo` option is set.
 The argument can be a jQuery object, `"trigger"` or `"navContainer"`.
 Default: `"trigger"`.